OSAS/rh-events/2013/FOSDEM.md

 Java build systems would also be welcome.

-## Evaluating Open Source Projects for Their Health and Your Well Being
-### Name: Leslie Hawthorn and Langdon White
-### Room: Community Development & Marketing DevRoom (H.2214)
-### Time: February 2, 2013 13:05 - 13:30 CET

-As an application developer you are often presented with a myriad of open source project options to integrate to meet your particular needs.
-In one of his most recent projects, Langdon was using ~40 odd different  modular components, each with more than 2 - 3 FOSS project options to choose from.
-How does a sane and rational human choose which project to use?

-In this talk, Langdon will explore the trials and tribulations of the humble systems architect when trying to choose which components will best meet one’s needs whilst Leslie will discuss how your project can put its best foot forward in terms of achieving user happiness.
-Each will provide real-world examples of projects that do this incredibly well and those that do it … well, substantially less well.
-As a wrap up, we will do a comparative charting of two projects in the same space and their successes as compared to the accessibility and health of their community, code base and documentation.

-For more information on this talk, including speaker bios, visit https://fosdem.org/2013/schedule/track/community_development_and_marketing/

 ## LNST - Automated and Portable Network Tests
 ### Name: Radek Pazdera
 ### Room: Testing and Automation DevRoom (H.1309)